AlchemyCMS/alchemy-guides/guides/elements.md

   A collection of contents the element contains.
 A content has to have a `name` (unique per element) and a `type`.

-Take a look at the "essences guide":essences.html to get more informations about the available essence types.
+Take a look at the [essences guide](/essences.html) to get more informations about the available essence types.

 In the following examples you will see how to use these settings.